chrisdutz/gosaxon/README.md

 This can be downloaded from (Use the Community edition): https://www.graalvm.org/downloads/

+After unpacking the GraalVM SDK, you need to manually install the `native-image`.
+This is done by simply running the following command in the GraalVM SDKs `bin` directory:

+    gu install native-image

 ### Windows

 The GraalVM cross-compiler also requires the installation of VisualStudio (Not VSStudio Code) as well as the Windows 10 SDK.